Updated: Dec 6, 2022

 Punitive Damages.
 These are uncommon.
 They are intended to sanction businesses that have behaved inappropriately in the past and discourage them and others from doing so in the future.
 An employee must prove that the employer acted with deceit, malice, or oppression in order to recover these forms of damages.
 Although such damages are uncommon, they often result in multi-million-dollar awards.

-Suppose your disability discrimination lawyer wins your case.
+Suppose that your California Disability Discrimination Lawyer wins your case.
 In that case, you could be entitled to compensation for the salaries you would have received if you hadn't been discriminated against because of your disability.
 For example, if your annual salary was $50,000 and you were fired due to a disability, you would be entitled to regain the amount of money you would have received if the wrongful termination had not happened.

 Pain and suffering (also known as "emotional distress") is another type of compensation you might be entitled to obtain as a result of disability discrimination in the employment situation.
 Anxiety, depression, and emotional suffering are some of the damages that can be compensated for.
 Disability discrimination laws attempt to put you in the position you would have been in if the discrimination had not occurred, and therefore can be used to compensate you for past and potential emotional distress.

-The right to recover attorney's fees is one of the most powerful provisions in disability discrimination in the employment allegation.
-California lawmakers understood that missed income and mental distress awards could be negligible, so they added this to allow disability discrimination lawyers to take cases.
+The right to recover attorney's fees is one of the most powerful provisions in disability discrimination in employment allegation.
+California lawmakers understood that missed income and mental distress awards could be negligible, so they added this to allow a Los Angeles Disability Discrimination Attorney to take cases.

 Facing Retaliation at the Workplace